NASA-IMPACT/admg-casei/docs/adr/0003-freetext-search.md

 - Good, because we might be able to get live-updating search results while a user is typing.
 - Bad, because it will be on us to implement, test and maintain

+Note: this is currently implemented as a text input filter, see [issue #257](https://github.com/NASA-IMPACT/admg-casei/issues/257) for more details.

 ### Client-side search tools